Last Updated on April 2, 2026

 1. Set Risk Tolerance

 You should be able to determine the maximum amount of capital you are willing to risk in any given trade.
-This should be a small fraction of your trading total trading capital.
+This should be a small fraction of your total trading capital.

 2. Use Stop-Loss Orders